charlyeneh/Enumerable-Methods-Microverse-Ruby-Project2/README.md

 # Enumerable-Methods-Microverse-Ruby-Project2
-In this project, we implemented our own version of Ruby’s enumerable methods, namely:
+In this project, we implemented the Rspec of Ruby’s enumerable methods, namely:

 - my_each
 - my_each_with_index